-Commscope is yet another leader in the market based in North Caroline, USA.
+CommScope is a well-known antenna manufacturing company headquartered in North Carolina, USA.
 Their vision is to connect society in digital domain to achieve social benefits.
 Commscope is partnered with leading brands such as Heliax, Systimax, and Novux.
 DAS services provided by Commscope are two-fold.
 They provide both the hardware and software for the management of DASs.
 The two main types of products based on DAS are ERA and ION-U systems.
 ERA systems are based on signal sources acquiring equipment using off-air methodology and are a digital solution.
 ION-U is based on BTSs which are installed in enterprises.
 These are designed for LTE and 5G networks.

 Ventev is a division of TESSCO technologies that designs and manufactures wireless products for different markets.
-The major types of products they offer are antennas, cables, enclosures, connectors, and other site hardware.
+As a world-renowned distributed antenna systems manufacturer, the major types of products they offer are antennas, cables, enclosures, connectors, and other site hardware.
 They are based in Baltimore, USA and provide services for markets like utility, education, healthcare, and retail.
 They provide DAS antennas, which can handle LTE, cellular and 698-2700 MHz frequency bands.
 These antennas come in different options to cater to unique customer requirements.

 TE Connectivity is a leading wireless product manufacturer that is carrying out innovation in power electric vehicles, aircraft, digital factories, and smart homes.
 They have been operating for more than 75 years in the market and are based in the USA.
 They have a record of manufacturing around 236 billion products annually for different markets in more than 140 countries worldwide.
 When it comes to DAS antennas, they provide ceiling mount and wall mount solutions.
 There are two main types of ceiling mount antennas as ceiling tile mount and hard ceiling mount.
 These operate in 5G bands such as C-band, and 4G-LTE bands.